Changed the Locks

 "Changed the Locks" is a song written and performed by American singer-songwriter Lucinda Williams.
 It was released in 1989 as the first single from her third album, Lucinda Williams (1988).

-Tom Petty and the Heartbreakers covered the song on the soundtrack album Songs and Music from "She's the One" (1996), and it reached No. 20 on the Mainstream Rock chart.
+Tom Petty and the Heartbreakers covered the song for the soundtrack album to the 1996 film She's The One, and it reached No. 20 on the Mainstream Rock chart.